Aly-Tomato/Prims-and-Kruskals/README.md

 This proved difficult as many of the algorithms I studied on Kruskal's required an Object Oriented approach which is not what I started with Prims.
 To be honest, I'm rather embarassed that I didn't take an object oriented approach with Prims and if given the opportunity to do it again I would.
+Because of my last minute decision to attempt a Kruskal implementation I missed out on utilizing polymorphism in designing the test suite and related methods such as reading in the graph printing the graph and etc.
 So how did I work around this in Kruskals?
-Instead of each vertice having parent nodes and a rank I created PARENT and RANK dictionaries in my glb "global" module.
+I relied on my global module to help organize the two separate algorithms.
+Instead of each vertice having parent nodes and a rank I created PARENT and RANK dictionaries in my glb "global" module where each vertice mapped to a specific point in the aforementioned dictionaries.

 ### Example outputs from your testing as well as the results from the graph in city-pairs.txt file.
 To run the test suite execute the following commands:
 ```
+python3 test.py {algo}, where p = prims and k = kruskals

 $ cd Prims-and-Kruskals
-$ python3 test.py
+$ python3 test.py k
 ```
 This test program will execute unit tests on the following methods in prims.py ```read_graph(), get_min(), prims()```.
 Once executed the test will output if these test PASSED or FAILED including an expected/responded message for errors.